OOP vs. services for organizing business logic

 After all, if so many people feel the need for service objects, and if OOP is evidently so hard to get right, arenā€™t these signs that something is missing?
 Maybe that missing something is just better OOP, but in that case good OOP is hard to come by and we at least need a more accessible way to do it.

 So Iā€™ve set out to explore the problem of organizing business logic from more angles than before, using the resources listed below.
-These lists are excerpted from my ā€œLearning Rubyā€ road map which I often update, so you may want to find these lists there if this post is old at the time of your reading it.
-The sections corresponding to the lists below are, at the time of writing, ā€œRails architectureā€ and ā€œRails codebasesā€.
+Some of these resources are taken from my ā€œLearn Rubyā€ road map, in particular the sections ā€œRails architectureā€ and ā€œRails codebases to studyā€

-Inductive study: open-source Rails codebases
+Open-source Rails codebases

 Conclusion: to be continuedā€¦